KyawThet23/learn-with-structy/README.md

 - When a function calls itself , it is recursive
 - When a function uses a loop , it is iterative
+- When a problem can be divided into similar and smaller subproblems , you can use recursion.